The answer to this question is... kind of! Can you freeze store-bought chicken salad? Probably not.

-When you’re ready to enjoy your chicken salad, just pop your container or bag on a plate in the fridge and let it defrost overnight.
+When you’re ready to enjoy your chicken salad, just pop your container or bag on a plate in the fridge.
+Then let it defrost overnight.

 Before adding the rest of your fresh salad ingredients make sure the chicken is thoroughly defrosted.
-Check the chicken doesn't smell bad or have an slimy feel as these are signs it may have gone off and is no longer safe to eat.
+Check the chicken doesn't smell bad or feel slimy.
+These are signs it may have gone off and is no longer safe to eat.

-Now you're ready to add whatever crunchy veg and herbs you have in the fridge and a tablespoon or two of mayonnaise, don't forget to season with some salt and pepper!
+Now you're ready to add whatever crunchy veg and herbs you have in the fridge.
+You can also add some mayonnaise - don't forget to season with some salt and pepper!